BEST FOLDABLE DRONES

 If you are looking for a low cost foldable drone that will keep you entertained for months on end then the Holy Stone HS160 Shadow could be the perfect option for you.

 If you are looking for a real top end drone that is capable of rivalling the DJI big boys such as the Mavic Pro or Mavic Air models but you don’t want to pay the absolute premium price then you have two options – you can either buy a second hand Mavic or you can buy a Parrot Anafi.

-Launched midway through 2018, the latest offering from Parrot certainly got people talking and with a sub £500 price tag (at the time of writing) those tongues haven’t quite stopped wagging yet.
+Launched midway through 2018, the latest offering from Parrot certainly got people talking and with a mid range those tongues haven’t quite stopped wagging yet.

 The first thing to point out is that the Anafi is a stunning looking drone.
 More slimline than it’s DJI counterparts but with similar foldable arms, this ergonomically designed carbon frame quadcopter is arguably easier to transport than the market leaders.
 It comes with its own stylish case which it of course nestles in to perfectly for taking it on the move with you.
 The only downside to this is that the case cannot accomodate the SkyController although you can control the Anafi just from your smartphone if you really need to travel light.
 At just 320g, the drone itself is easy to pop in your bag.

 The exciting aspect of the Anafi though lies in the tech specs rather than the beautifully designed portable chassis.
 4K video and 21MP stills are delivered from the 180 degree tilting camera that is gimbal mounted.
 The camera also offers 2.8x digital zoom without any degradation to the image quality – this is a game changer for us and we applaud Parrot for this.